 The NYS Vehicle and Traffic Law defines the permanent disabilities that qualify.
 If you have a permanent disability that qualifies, you can get vehicle plates for reserved parking from the DMV or a parking permit from your local government.
-It is illegal to park in a parking space reserved for persons with disabilities if you do not have the correct vehicle plates or parking permit.
+It is illegal to park in a parking space reserved for persons with disabilities if you do not have the correct vehicle plates or parking permits.
 You can use the vehicle plates or parking permit in New York State and in most other states.

 An all-terrain vehicle (ATV) is any self-propelled vehicle that is manufactured for use on off-highway trails.
 These vehicles are less than 70 inches wide and weigh less than 1,000 pounds.
 You must register an ATV to drive the vehicle on public property or private property in NYS.
 An ATV that is only used for agricultural purposes or not-for-hire snow removal on private property does not require a registration.
 A registration for an ATV that was issued in another state to a resident of that state is valid in NYS.

 To register an ATV in NYS, bring the following items to a DMV office: